Introduction

 Maintaining backward compatibility is like a pact with your users.
 It ensures that even as you enhance and update your software, existing capabilities remain uninterrupted.

-Consider a welcome_message(name) method where we want to add a title option without affecting its current usage.
+Consider a welcome_message(name) method where we want to add a option without affecting its current usage.
 Ruby's option for handling default arguments allows us to achieve this: